mapama247/WordFreq/README.md

 Invalid words are simply ignored.

 ## Input
-Plain text file.
-The file is specified by the user on the command line.

-A second command line parameter (after the file name) is used to specify the final output:
+### First command line parameter
+Name of plain text file.
+### Second command line parameter
+Three possible ways of displaying the final output:
 -a All valid words are printed in alphabetic increasing order followed by the frequency of that word (how many times that word occurred).
 -f All valid words are printed in decreasing frequency.
 -o Print all valid words in the same order they appear in the original file.
 An additional argument (N) is given to specify the maximum length of each sentence.